vedansh-5/gofannon/website/community/index.md

 - **Community Calls**: Bi-weekly video meetings (Time To Be Announced Soon)
 - **Contribution Workshops**: Monthly hands-on sessions for new contributors (Also To Be Announced Soon)

+### Meetup-Talk-in-a-Box

+Are you interested in speaking about `gofannnon`?
+This [slide deck](https://docs.google.com/presentation/d/1BDboR_ni1Rh6BV-VTAhIls8meqO27yC5-htrWieMgmg/edit?usp=sharing) is designed to be a starting point (feel free to modify it however you need).

 ### Upcoming Special Events

 ### Past Events